wazuh/wazuh-documentation/source/proof-of-concept-guide/block-malicious-actor-ip-reputation.rst

 Configure your environment as follows to test the POC.

 #.
-Download the Alienvault IP reputation database to your Wazuh manager endpoint.
+Download the Alienvault IP reputation database to your Wazuh manager.

     .. code-block:: console

         # wget https://raw.githubusercontent.com/firehol/blocklist-ipsets/master/alienvault_reputation.ipset -O /var/ossec/etc/lists/alienvault_reputation.ipset

 #.
-Run the following command at the Wazuh manager endpoint (the attacker) replacing ``<your_windows_ip_address>`` with the monitored Windows endpoint's IP address.
+Run the following command at the Wazuh manager (the attacker), replacing ``<your_windows_ip_address>`` with the monitored Windows endpoint's IP address.

     .. code-block:: console